fidelity-contributions/finos-fluxnova-bpm-platform/webapps/frontend/camunda-commons-ui/lib/auth/README.md

 # commons-ui-auth

-Authentication module for camunda webapps.
+Authentication module for flowave webapps.

 ## Implementation

-The authentication tools are relying on the camunda-commons-ui utilities, here's an example of how to load the modules with [requirejs](http://requirejs.org).
+The authentication tools are relying on the flowave-commons-ui utilities, here's an example of how to load the modules with [requirejs](http://requirejs.org).

 ```js
 require.config({